 We have a \$100 million revolving credit facility.
+As of March 31, 2023, there were no borrowings under the credit facility.
 If we were to borrow substantially against this facility the indebtedness could have adverse consequences, including:

-- requiring us to devote a portion of our cash flow from operations to payments of indebtedness, which would reduce the availability of cash flow to fund working capital requirements, capital expenditures and other general purposes; - limiting our flexibility in planning for, or reacting to, general adverse economic conditions or changes in our business and the industry in which we operate in; - · placing us at a competitive disadvantage compared to our competitors that have less debt; and - · limiting our ability to fund potential acquisitions.
+- requiring us to devote a portion of our cash flow from operations to payments of indebtedness, which would reduce the availability of cash flow to fund working capital requirements, capital expenditures and other general purposes; - limiting our flexibility in planning for, or reacting to, general adverse economic conditions or changes in our business and the industry in which we operate in; - placing us at a competitive disadvantage compared to our competitors that have less debt; and - · limiting our ability to fund potential acquisitions.